measuredco/react-from-html/README.md

 });
 ```

-### Advanced rehydration
+### Advanced hydration

-This example shows rehydration of a more complex component, with multiple props, and children which may themselves need rehydrating.
+This example shows hydration of a more complex component, with multiple props, and children which may themselves need hydrating.

 #### React